 Hardship Withdrawal Appeal

-Withdrawal from a course at any time after the end of Western Michigan University's student-initiated withdrawal period will only be permitted through the Hardship Panel withdrawal process of the Grade Appeal and Program Dismissal Appeal Committee.
-The committee is under the purview of the Professional Concerns Committee of the Faculty Senate.
-The Hardship Panel will determine if a hardship exists and whether a withdrawal is warranted, and an Appeal for a Hardship Withdrawal form, a typed personal statement, and third-party documentation of said hardship is required.
-The decision of the Hardship Panel is final and not subject to further appeals.
-Except for documented and exceptional circumstances, hardship petitions will not be accepted more than one year after the end of the term or session for which the hardship was documented.
-Students are strongly encouraged to consult with the University Ombuds before initiating a hardship-based withdrawal appeal.
+The hardship withdrawal appeal process applies when a Western Michigan University student has experienced hardship circumstances beyond their control which negatively impacted their ability to succeed in their coursework.
+Withdrawal from a course any time after the end of Western Michigan University's student-initiated withdrawal period will only be permitted using the hardship withdrawal appeal process.
+Appeals are reviewed and approved or denied by the Grade Appeal and Program Dismissal Appeal Committee (GAPDAC) operating under the purview of the Professional Concerns Committee of the Faculty Senate.
+The committee will determine if a hardship warrants late withdrawal by reviewing an Appeal for a Hardship Withdrawal form, including personal statement, and third-party documentation verifying the hardship circumstances.
+The decision of the committee is final and not subject to further appeals.
+Hardship withdrawal appeals submitted more than one year after the last day of the semester in question may not be reviewed by committee without an exception (permission) from the Provost's Office of WMU.
+The Office of the Ombuds facilitates this exception process.
+It is strongly recommended that students use their wmich.edu student email account while engaging in the hardship withdrawal appeal process.

-• Injury of student or close family member.
+• Physical or mental illness of close family member.

 Examples of situations not considered a hardship include, but are not limited to:

-• Student has taken on more academic or other obligations than student can handle.
+• Taking on more academic or other obligations than student can handle.

 • Financial constraints.